DaDevFox/KC_ReskinEngine/Guide_updated.md

 To add collections to a mod, open the dropdown labelled 'Collections' and set the size to something more than 0.
 This will open a field for you to drag and drop a collection from somewhere else.
 You can also click the circle with a dot on the right-hand side of the field to search for a collection by name from all the collections currently in the project.

+In order to generate your mod you click the `Build` button and it will be written to the output path specified.
+This mod will run if posted to the Steam Workshop and subscribed to or added to the local mod directory, but **only if you also have the [Reskin Engine Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2524492692) subscribed**s

 ## The Interfaces vs. The Code